astroumd/lmtoy/README.md

 LMT raw telescope data are (mostly) in netCDF-3 format (extension: .nc), which stores data hierarchically, name and type tagged.
-A typical LSR observation consists of a number of netCDF in a specific directory hierarchy, starting at
+A typical LSR observation consists of a number of netCDF files in a specific directory hierarchy, starting at
 $DATA_LMT, and all identified via a 7 digit OBSNUM.
 Different instruments use a different number of datasets, for example, RSR uses up to 9, LSR uses 10.